New formula, better results

 2. It's unfair to hard-working parents

-Australia's child support system is generally unfair to parents who earn a good income.
+Australia's child support formula is generally unfair to parents who earn a good income.
 Every dollar that's given to one parent because they have a lower income is a dollar taken from the main financial contributor.
 Higher income parents are unduly penalised because (i) pre-tax income is used in calculations (ii) daily care costs are assumed to be the same across households even though higher income parents likely spend more (ii) lower income carers receive credit for inflated costs and (iii) child support is reduced for recipients on higher incomes.
 Unfairness because of such miscalculations is bad in itself (higher income parents are people too) but can also cause wider problems.
 It hurts the households of higher income parents and can evoke reactions such as earning below potential.